shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 <div class="alert alert-info">

-Important: After a update you have to reindex Elasticsearch.
+Important: After the update to 5.5 you have to reindex your Elasticsearch indices.

 </div>